 Cloth wipes can be used full or part-time as well – and still be better for the environment, your baby, and your wallet!

-Why Should I Use Cloth Wipes?
++ Why Should I Use Cloth Wipes?

-Most people choose to use cloth wipes simply because they’re pretty easy.
-They’ll save you money and save you from accidentally washing disposable wipes with your cloth diapers.
-The wipes can be put right into your cloth diaper laundry, so there are really no extra steps.
 They’re relatively cheap to purchase and you can even make them yourself!
 It’s a completely personal choice, but the pros are about the same as with the pros to using cloth diapers, which is why I think they’re probably one of the easiest cloth diaper accessories to use.

-How Do I Wash Them?
++ How Do I Wash Cloth Baby Wipes?

 You can simply wash your cloth wipes right in your regular cloth diaper laundry – no need wash separately!

-How Do I Store Cloth Diaper Wipes?
++ How Do I Store Cloth Diaper Wipes?

 First, let’s talk about physical storage – one of the most popular places to keep the wipes is in a disposable wipes box.
 There’s even a way to fold your cloth wipes so they’ll pop up, just like disposables do.
 All you have to do is fold them over one another in a zig zag type pattern like this: